-- 1. Keep elbows by sides, squeeze legs together, and tuck knees up while still maintaining position in the water to help trap some heat.
+- 1. Keep elbows by sides, squeeze legs together, and tuck knees up while still maintaining position in the water to help reduce heat loss.
 Encourage students to try this in the water to help discover optimal position. - 2.
+The HELP position may be useful, but is only possible if wearing a life jacket. - 3.
 With other people, huddle together.
-This will help people stay warmer, stay together, and make it easier for rescuers to spot. - ii.
+This will help people stay warmer, stay together, and make it easier for rescuers to spot. - f.
 If in a river or other moving water: point feet downstream with knees bent slightly and feet up to avoid foot entrapment. - i.
 Maintain body at 45-degree angle to the current, with head pointing to the bank of choice. - ii.
 The force of the current on the upstream side will help "ferry" toward that bank. - iii.
 Use a modified backstroke and be prepared to fend off rocks and other objects. - iv.
-If necessary, be prepared to quickly flip onto stomach and into head-first position to scramble over "strainers" or other obstacles to keep from being pulled under or becoming pinned against them by the current.
+If necessary, be prepared to quickly flip onto stomach and into headfirst position to scramble over "strainers" or other obstacles to keep from being pulled under or becoming pinned against them by the current.